valor13111/angular-form/README.md

     * this creates the angular app module and controller.
     * use **ng-app="app"** in the html file to tell it to use that module
     * use **ng-controller="formcontroller"** in whatever div in the html file to tell it to use that controller and its function
+    * factory is used to bridge two controllers,

 2. index.html <br>
     ```